Belfast Botanic Gardens

 Global Medicinal Garden - in 2021

-Our volunteer gardening team have enjoyed sociable and productive days as the hard physical work on site has proceeded over two years' late autumn and winter.
+Our volunteer gardening team have enjoyed sociable and productive days as the hard physical work on site has proceeded through the year.

 So far, around 80 species (some 200 plants), all with herbal associations, from around the globe have been planted and are being accessioned.
 Throughout the project we have benefitted from co-operation and support from council and gardening staff.

 The garden in summer 2021.

 As soon as the Covid restrictions allowed we were back to the garden.

 April 2021--a welcome sign of vibrant life in the soil after winter